-The Risks and Sustainability Committee met 22 times, with an average meeting duration of about 5 hours and 15 minutes.
+In 2023, the Committee met 46 times, with an average meeting duration of about 4 hours and 40 minutes.

-R. 32 c) R. 35 The Risks and Sustainability Committee supports the Board of Directors with proposals, advice and fact finding, and issues opinions where required by the applicable laws.
+R. 32 c) R. 35 The Risks and Sustainability Committee supports the Board of Directors with proposals, advice and fact finding, and issues opinions where required by the applicable regulations.
 It focuses in particular on activities instrumental to the Board's accurate and effective determination of the Risk Appetite Framework (RAF) and risk governance policies, as well as other risk-related determinations reserved to it by the applicable law.

-R. 35 par.
-2 Committee members have the knowledge, skills and experience necessary to be able to fully understand and monitor the Bank's risk strategies and guidelines including with respect to sustainability.
+Committee members have the knowledge, skills and experience necessary to be able to fully understand and monitor the Bank's risk strategies and guidelines, including with respect to sustainability.
 The presence of a common member between the Risks and Sustainability Committee and the Remuneration Committee ensures adequate interaction with the issues relating to remuneration and incentive policies.
 One member of the Management Control Committee, appointed on a rotating basis by the Committee itself, takes part in the Committee meetings, without voting rights, to ensure coordination in the performance of their respective duties and functions.